 And did you spot anything else in these pictures?

-I used my DIY gold magnetic letters and my new vintage cocktail shaker.
+I used my DIY gold magnetic letters to style these photos.
 Total perfection, right?
 This is why I make and buy these things.
-They make photo shots like this special and personal.
-Oh, and if you want to see a little behind-the-scene’s shot of how I photograph this stuff, check out this image on my Instagram feed.
+They make photoshoots like this special and personal.

-What’s on your Labor Day weekend agenda?
+What’s on your weekend agenda?
 Have a happy one!